Introduction to SysML v2

 TABLE OF CONTENTS

-4. SysML's API and its new level of standardization
+4. SysML v2's API and its new level of standardization: Why is it A Game Changer?

-You may have noticed that the Object Management Group (OMG) wrote an update to SysML’s definition, following the introduction of its new version: "SysML [2.0] is a general-purpose modeling language for modeling systems that intends to facilitate a model-based systems engineering (MBSE) approach to systems engineers [...]."
+According to the Object Management Group (OMG): "SysML [2.0] is a general-purpose modeling language for modeling systems that intends to facilitate a model-based systems engineering (MBSE) approach to systems engineers [...]."

 SysML v2 leans on the foundations of the original version of SysML while improving and reshaping the concepts of the notational language and syntax.
 Within this new version, SysML incorporates graphical and textual notations to add more precision and expressiveness to models.
 Regarding the syntax, it brings major improvements in variations, quantities, and units.